gilesjb/resume/resume.md

 ## Professional goals

 * Designing and building critical high impact systems that solve business problems
-* Educating engineers on how to create extensible services that scale to meet new business requirements
+* Montoring engineers on how to create extensible services that scale to meet new business requirements
 * Optimizing reliability and performance of critical systems

 ## Employment history